Skip to main content

 • The remaining CORE left on a validator of this address must >= 1

-When handling delegate/undelegate internally, the Earn module must also follow the same restrictions.
+When handling delegate/undelegate operations internally, the Earn module must also adhere to the same restrictions.